 Go figure: an intelligent, debonair ‘Man’s man’ who is neither a douche-bag nor a flake.
 Impossible, you say?
 Ladies and gentlemen, allow me to introduce Mr. Hugh Jackman.

 Hugh Jackman’s artsy-Adonis image is the foil to the concept of man as primordial conqueror, an ideal that has created scores of tragic male figures whose lives were wasted desecrating history with countless atrocities.
 It is refreshing and even subversive the way he so effortlessly refrains from suppressing his feminine side in such mass-market venues.

-The feminine exists in every man; its presence is the cause of so much unresolved, internal conflict among young males in societies intent on conditioning the toxic male ideal.
+The feminine must necessarily exist in every man.
+However, a man’s awareness of its presence, and desire to crush it, has caused so much unresolved, internal conflict among young males in societies intent on conditioning the toxic male ideal.
 Too often, failure to resolve this conflict manifests in destructive, homicidal fashion.
 Much of the pathos at the heart of the brutality men have exclusively been responsible for – bellicosity, zealotry, misogyny, genocide, xenophobia – stems from the suppression of such a fundamental essence of our being: that of the female energy.
 The denial fuels a callous disrespect for the sanctity of life – human, animal, and ecological.
 The more men embrace their feminine spirit the way Hugh Jackman has, the more well-balanced and less prone to senseless acts of violence men will be.